What to eat before a half marathon – tips for runners

 More race nutrition tips

-What to eat before a half marathon
+- What to eat before running

 What about caffeine?

-Beyond carbs, electrolytes and fluid, caffeine is one of a very small number of substances that is proven to improve performance for most athletes
+Beyond carbs, electrolytes and fluid, caffeine is one of a very small number of substances that is proven to improve performance for most athletes.

 "If you do plan to use caffeine, the recommended dose is 3-6mg per kg of body weight across the race as a whole including the immediate build up," says Homes.
 "Don’t wait too long into the race to get your caffeine on board as it takes around 45 to 60 minutes to peak in your bloodstream.